jamescherti/dir-config.el/README.md

                         process-environment)))))

 ```

-This configuration snippet modifies the `PYTHONPATH` environment variable for buffers in Python modes.
-Specifically:

 This method allows for automatic application of specific configurations based on the directory of the files being accessed, enhancing the flexibility and customization of the Emacs environment.